Skip to content

 Reed R1920 sound level meter

-Reed R1920 Sound Level Meter
+Reed R1920 Compact Sound Level Meter

 The Reed R1920 compact sound level meter is a cheap alternative to other professional sound meters on the market.
 This device has fast and slow time weighting and is perfect for measuring noise levels in decibels at concert venues, festivals and within urban areas.